darktable-org/dtdocs/content/special-topics/color-management/color-artifacts.md

 author: "people"
 ---

 There are some infrequent situations that still can lead to problematic results unless the user takes some action.
-Some modules in Lab color space, like [_levels_](../../module-reference/processing-modules/levels.md) and [_monochrome_](../../module-reference/processing-modules/monochrome.md), rely on the fact that the L channels carries all lightness information, with the a and b channels purely representing chroma and hue.
+Some modules in Lab color space rely on the fact that the L channels carries all lightness information, with the a and b channels purely representing chroma and hue.
 Unbounded colors with negative L values are especially problematic to these modules and can lead to black pixel artifacts.

 It has been found that highly saturated blue light sources in the image frame are likely candidates for pixels with negative L values.
 If you are engaged in stage photography you should pay close attention to such lights appearing in images.